 9. Supreme Awareness

 The supremely intense meditator experiences the final state of awareness called para vairagya.
 It means supreme detachment.
-If not having desires is better than subjugation of desire then maintaining equanimity in fulfillment or non fulfillment of desire is the ultimate state.
+If not having desire at all is better than the subjugation of desire then maintaining equanimity in fulfillment or non-fulfillment of desire is the ultimate state.
 Because, even though desires may well be the primary cause of most suffering, we can’t deny that they have also been at the root of human progress.
 At a practical level, their value can’t be underestimated.
 Somewhere someone desired a solution to a certain problem.
-And they came up with fire, tools, wheel, electricity, phone, airplane, computer and so on.
-An adept at this stage develops altruistic consciousness remaining unaffected by his or her desires.
-Firmly established in samadhi or shamata, calm-abiding, they go on to dedicate their lives for the welfare of all sentient beings.
+And they came up with fire, tools, the wheel, electricity, phones, airplanes, computers and so on.
+An adept at this stage develops an altruistic consciousness remaining unaffected by his or her desires.
+Firmly established in samadhi or shamata, calm-abiding, they go on to dedicate their lives to the welfare of all sentient beings.